Vanilla includes a simple navigation bar that you can add to the top of your sites.

 <a>elements that are direct child of

-Sub-navigation drop-down menus can be added to the navigation by including one
+Drop-down menus can be added to the navigation by including one or more

-To open the subnav-menu you need to set the
+To open the dropdown you need to set the

 is-active class on

-By default the sub-navigation menus are left-aligned with their parent, if you'd prefer the menu to be positioned from the right, use the
+By default, dropdowns are left-aligned with their parent; if you'd prefer the menu to be positioned from the right, use the

 The side navigation pattern can be used to provide more detailed navigation alongside your content.